Gonçalo Inácio: Club career

 Inácio began his career at local Almada, before moving to Sporting's academy.
 Prior to this, he had several trials with crosstown rivals Benfica, but ultimately decided not to join them when his father's car broke down on two occasions when he was being taken to training.
 On 13 January 2018, he signed his first professional contract at the age of 16.

-Inácio had his first call-up to the first team on 6 July 2020, remaining unused in a goalless draw at Moreirense in the Primeira Liga; he would initially struggle to be integrated, due to being reserved by nature, but managed to succeed with the help of manager Rúben Amorim and his teammates Nuno Mendes, Eduardo Quaresma and Tiago Tomás, whom he had befriended during his time in the youth sides.
+Inácio had his first call-up to the first team on 6 July 2020, remaining unused in a goalless draw at Moreirense in the Primeira Liga; he would initially struggle to be integrated, due to being reserved by nature, but managed to succeed with the help of manager Ruben Amorim and his teammates Nuno Mendes, Eduardo Quaresma and Tiago Tomás, whom he had befriended during his time in the youth sides.
 He made his debut in a 2–0 away win against Portimonense on 4 October, as a 62nd-minute substitute for Zouhair Feddal.

 On 20 March 2021, Inácio scored his first goal, heading home from close range in the 1–0 home victory over Vitória de Guimarães.
 On 23 January, he provided the assist for Pedro Porro in a 1–0 defeat of Braga to help his club win the Taça da Liga; his performance in the match impressed Amorim, with the player eventually surpassing Luís Neto in the pecking order.
 He played 20 times in the domestic league for the eventual champions, ending a 19-year drought.

 Inácio was named defender of the month for December 2021.
 The following 29 January, his second-half header helped his team come from behind to defeat Benfica 2–1 in the league cup final.
 On 1 April, he agreed to an extension until 2026.

+On 12 November 2023, in the Lisbon derby against Benfica at the Estádio da Luz, Inácio was sent off after receiving a second yellow card at the start of the second half; Sporting went on to lose 2–1.
+On 14 December, in their final UEFA Europa League group game, at home to Sturm Graz, he came off the bench at half-time and scored twice in ten minutes to seal a 3–0 victory.
+During the season, he contributed 32 appearances and nearly 2,500 minutes as the club own its 20th league, being consequently included in the Team of the Year.

+Inácio made his 200th competitive appearance on 23 February 2025, in a 2–2 away draw against AVS.
+He totalled six goals for the campaign (three in the league), again claiming the national championship.